Grieverheart/v30mz/README.md

 # TODO

+* Bus operations take 2 clocks currently.
+We don't always have to wait, right?
+Also bus status takes 1 clock to update, we should be able to do it in less.
 * Implement PUSH.
 * Implement addition of segment in effective address when doing a bus operation.
 * Implement more block manipulation instructions.